Measures the total amount of antibodies that suggest infection or prior vaccination with the Hepatitis A virus.

 PLEASE NOTE: ALL RESULTS AND INFORMATION PROVIDED BY HEALTH eLABS ARE INTENDED FOR GENERAL HEALTH INFORMATION PURPOSES ONLY.
 AS SUCH THEY ARE NOT A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE OR A MEDICAL EXAMINATION, AND SHOULD NOT BE USED TO DIAGNOSE, TREAT, PREVENT OR CURE ANY DISEASE, SYNDROME, OR CONDITION WITHOUT THE SUPERVISION OF A LICENSED PHYSICIAN.

-NOTE: This test should not be used to help establish the cause of the acute liver disease known as hepatitis.
+NOTE: This test should not be used to determine the cause of the acute liver disease known as hepatitis.
 For that testing, please visit our Acute Hepatitis panel page.

 PREPARATION: No fasting or other special preparation is needed for this test.